statisticsnorway/linked-data-store-client/README.md

 A React application to browse the object-model stored in [LDS](https://github.com/statisticsnorway/linked-data-store-documentation).

 ### How it works
-This application is fairly small and its purpose is to browse objects stored in LDS through forms and tables.
-It imports [dc-react-components-library](https://github.com/statisticsnorway/dc-react-components-library) and then add some small features like the ability to directly import objects into **LDS** via file-uploads and download data-objects as JSON-files.
+This application is fairly small and its only function is to import and use [dc-react-components-library](https://github.com/statisticsnorway/dc-react-components-library) and then add some small features like the ability to directly import objects into **LDS** via file-uploads and the ability to download data-objects as JSON-files.

-**dc-react-components-library** builds forms and tables from JSONSchemas exposed by **LDS** through producers, witch must be provided in order for this application to work.
+**dc-react-components-library** builds forms and tables from JSONSchemas exposed by **LDS**.
+This library needs a producer to be able to decode the structure of the stored objects, handle and show them correctly in the UI.
+Currently a default producer for simple object structures is supported and already loaded in.
+Producers are located in the dc-react-components-library code but might find their way to a separate repository later.

 ### Test it yourself
 The first time you clone the repository, remember to run `yarn install`